 HB 2729, sponsored by state Representative David Gowan (R-30), would amend various sections of the Arizona Revised Statutes to remove the current prohibition on entering a public establishment or attending any public event while carrying a weapon on one’s person.
-Instead it would provide for regulation of firearms and ammunition on public property only if specific criteria are met.
+Instead, it would provide for the regulation of firearms and ammunition on public property only if specific criteria are met.

 Under HB 2729 any new ordinance or rule must meet the following criteria:

 - The public property is a secure facility;

 - Access is controlled or restricted to the general public by the presence of either a state or Federal certified law enforcement officer OR an armed security officer and metal detection, x-ray, screening, or other weapon detection equipment;

 - There are signs prohibiting the possession of firearms clearly posted at all public entrances;